 Not only is this appealing for Amazon shoppers and can help drive sales for your products, it’s also great for Amazon, which can increase its Prime offerings without taking up more warehouse space.

-Amazon will reopen Seller-Fulfilled Prime enrollment for 2023
+Amazon has reopened Seller-Fulfilled Prime enrollment for 2024

 As mentioned above, Amazon will be reopening enrollment for SFP in 2023.
 Here is the announcement Amazon made in Seller Central: